collective-soundworks-workshops/201902-Coloured-Light-Live/README.md

 The port used by default is `8000`.

 While the *display* client is meant to be projected on a large screen.
 Participants may open a *light* or *form* client on their mobile device (after the *display* client).
-The *controller* client allows for enabling the application in two modes *rehearsal* and *performance* (usually one after the other) and for controlling various parameters of teh application.
+The *controller* client allows for enabling the application in two modes, *rehearsal* and *performance*, (usually one after the other) and for controlling various parameters of the application.